Ah, the age-old question (for men) — how much is too much?

 Let's be honest — even though it's a pretty normal thing to do, masturbation doesn't have the best image and is not a popular talking subject amongst even the closest of friends.

 The truth is, masturbation isn't bad for you at all and even has several benefits for your health, both mentally and physically.
-There are also the obvious benefit that it is the safest sex there is (if you consider it sex) — there's zero chance of getting an STD or getting someone pregnant.
+There is also the obvious benefit that it is the safest sex there is (if you consider it sex) — there's zero chance of getting an STD or getting someone pregnant.

-When you have an orgasm, your body releases endorphins which can block pain and make you feel good.
+When you have an orgasm, your body releases endorphinswhich can block pain and make you feel good.
 Other benefits of masturbation include:

 Masturbation is also a great way for people to get to know their bodies and what they like.